 - Consider asking for genres besides essays, reviews, and reports.
 Letters, blog posts or journalistic articles for specific audiences can require students to use their own observations (including knowledge of likely readers) as well as demonstrate precise clear interpretation of academic evidence.

 - Consider restricting the range of acceptable sources, specifying some as starting points.
 Or ask for inclusion of a specific component such as a comparison of a course reading with another source, or an annotated reference list.

 - Help all students master the challenges of reading academic sources by applying some of the suggestions outlined in our new file on Teaching Reading.
-Let them know about the other reading instruction available, including the Advice files (including some especially for multilingual students) in our section on Reading and Researching.
+Let them know about the other reading instruction available, including the Advice files (including some especially for multilingual students) in our sections on Researching and Using Sources.